SuitableApp/xtru/ReadMe.md

 - XTRU works so smoothly that it helps to incarnate operational plans that have taken too long and given up.
 - XTRU can output control files for "SQL*Loader" along with flat files, making it easier to transport data.

-## An example of exporting a familiar table:
+## An example of exporting a familiar table

-- Data file.
+- Data file

 ```plain
 00000000587369,~~SMITH~~,~~CLERK~~,7902,~~19801217000000~~,800,,20,
 00000000657499,~~ALLEN~~,~~SALESMAN~~,7698,~~19810220000000~~,1600,300,30,